lambda-11235/lambda-calc/README.md

 ## Semantics

 The semantics are the same as for normal lambda calculus.
-This implementation in particular uses lazy function application.
+This implementation in particular uses lazy evaluation.

 ## Example Session